Everything You Need to Know About Order Processing

 Send us your requirements and we will get back shortly.

-But what does processing an order mean exactly?
 At its core, order processing is about turning a customer’s request into a delivered product.
 It starts when an order is placed, moving through each step to ensure everything arrives as expected.
 This includes verifying order details, checking inventory, and preparing items for shipment.
 By handling these tasks smoothly, businesses can ensure that customers receive their orders quickly and without hiccups.

 Usually, order processing starts once the business receives a customer’s payment or purchase request.
 They will then tap their distribution centers for:

-- Sorting.
-The items will then be sorted according to their destination.
-E-commerce owners usually do this
+- Sorting: The items will then be sorted according to their destination.
+E-commerce owners usually do this.

-- Packing and pre-consolidation.
-Usually, the courier takes responsibility for packing and pre-consolidation.
+- Packing and pre-consolidation: Usually, the courier takes responsibility for packing and pre-consolidation.
 Each item will be weighed, packed, and labeled for proper identification.

-- Consolidation.
-Grouped items will then be loaded for transportation and delivery.
+- Consolidation: Grouped items will then be loaded for transportation and delivery.
 Bulk and overseas orders, meanwhile, require a manifest for proper documentation.

-Order processing may include manual (logged and recorded through order sheets) and digital (through order processing software) processes depending on the nature of orders.
+Order processing may include manual (logged and recorded through order sheets) and digital (through order processing software) processes, depending on the nature of orders.

-Documents involved in B2B order processing
+Documents Involved in B2B Order Processing

-Business-to-business (B2B) order processing, from the purchase of office supplies to additional desktops, tables, and cubicles, needs proper documentation from both client and supplier.
+Business-to-business (B2B) order processing, from the purchase of office supplies to additional desktops, tables, and cubicles, needs proper documentation from both the client and the supplier.
 Clients need this for bookkeeping and transparency for auditing.

 Some of the documents involved in B2B order processing include: